How do I apply for admission to Honors? And if I am not admitted to Honors, will I still be considered for admission to the University?

 Can I apply to Honors test-optional?

 Yes.
-UD is allowing students to apply test-optional this year.
+UD is allowing students to apply test-optional.

 If I do not submit standardized test scores, will it negatively affect my chance of admission to the Honors College?